Fools and Mortals

 My rating: ★★☆☆☆

-2.5 stars, rounded down to 2, because I can expect such a dull story from a novice author on his first book, but not from a renowned author like Bernard Cornwell (and only one with a renowned and famous name can get away with it and still be able to sell the book).
+2.5 stars, rounded down to 2, because I would expect such a dull story from a novice author on his first book, but not from a renowned author like Bernard Cornwell (and only one with a renowned and famous name can get away with it and still be able to sell the book).

 I'm sorry to say that reading this book is a waste of time and money.